SilviaZa/ImageJ_batch_processing/README.md

 Template Macros for Batch Processing

 These templates can be used to batch process all images currently open in Fiji or that are in a directory (i.e. a folder).
 Note: (images should be in the .tif format).
-Processed images are saved as .tif files in an output folder with a user defined pre-fix.
+Processed images are saved as .tif files in an output folder with a user defined prefix.
-The program opens a user interface, in which the output directory and pre-fix can be defined before each run.
+The program opens a user interface, in which the output directory and prefix can be defined before each run.
 For more detailed information on how to batch process images in Fiji, please refer to the following guide by Alex Herbert https://imagej.nih.gov/ij/docs/pdfs/ImageJBatchProcessing.pdf .

 HOW TO: